GETTING STARTED

 While the plot showing “Elements and Properties” enables a user to look at either planet hosting stars or stars that are not currently known to have planets, we wanted to provide the ability to look at the two populations simultaneously.
 Therefore, we have provided a 1D histogram that shows both stars with and without planets.
 Similar to the other plot, the filter bar can be used to make cuts on those stars analyzed.
 Additionally, the histogram can viewed either in terms of total number of stars in a bin or normalized (by checking the “Normalize the histogram” toggle) according to the bin with most number of stars, which has a height of 1 by definition.

-For those users wishing to change some of the more nuanced aspects of the stellar abundances within the Hypatia Catalog and Database, we provide the ability to make adjustments.
+For those users wishing to change some of the more nuanced aspects of the stellar abundances within the Hypatia Catalog, we provide the ability to make adjustments.
 In order to ensure that all of the stellar abundances within Hypatia are on the same baseline, all individual catalogs have been renormalized to the same solar normalization.
 The default is Lodders et al. (2009).
 As part of the database, the user can change the solar normalization to be with respect to Asplund et al. (2009), Grevesse et al. (2007), Asplund et al. (2005), Grevesse & Sauval (1998), and Anders & Grevesse (1989).
 If the user would like to view the stellar abundances with respect to the solar normalization employed by each of the catalogs individually, the “Original” option can be chosen.
 We note that abundances originally published in absolute A(X) notation cannot be shown when the "Original" normalization is selected, since no solar normalization was specified by the authors at the time of publication.
-However, when a solar normalization is chosen by the Hypatia Catalog Database user, then all abundances -- [X/H], [X/Fe], or A(X) -- are placed on the same solar scale.
+However, when a solar normalization is chosen by the Hypatia Catalog user, then all abundances -- [X/H], [X/Fe], or A(X) -- are placed on the same solar scale.
 The absolute abundances, namely without a solar normalization, can be viewed by choosing “Absolute.”
+If an element is selected (with respect to H or Fe) and the plot returns “No data points to display,” the original data may be only available as absolute.
+See Hinkel, Young, & Wheeler (2022) for more details.

-The Hypatia Catalog is a multidimensional database, which utilizes all stellar abundances measurements made for an element within a star by +200 catalogs (see Hinkel et al. 2014, Fig 3).
+The Hypatia Catalog is a multidimensional database, which utilizes all stellar abundances measurements made for an element within a star by 360+ catalogs (see details on the Home page).
 Therefore, to provide a 2-dimensional table, those measurements must be collapsed or reduced.
 The toggle “If an element ratio is in multiple catalogs” changes the reduction method to either take the median (default) or mean of all measurements of an element in a star.
+We note that the stellar abundance dex notation is inherently in log-space, which is explained in Hinkel, Young, & Wheeler (2022).
+Therefore, to accurately determine the mean value, all of the abundances must first be converted to linear-space, the average taken, and then converted back to log-space.
+As a result, the mean values will appear slightly more positive than the log-space average.
+In addition, when viewing the references in the table (by selecting the “Reference” button), only those references that went into the final calculation are provided.
+Namely, all references are shown when taking the mean, while only the middle one or two references are shown when taking the median.

 TABLE